Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 By definition this means that $a\in\I_F$ and hence $\L\subseteq\I$, as required. \end{proof}

 Let $(\pi,t)$ be a Nica-covariant representation and $\mathfrak{J}_\L^{(\pi,t)}$ be the ideal induced by an (E)-$2^d$-tuple $\L$.
-Our goal in the next propositions is to show that we can choose $\L$ to be in addition invariant and partially ordered, and to consist of ideals.
+Our goal is to show that we can choose $\L$ to be in addition invariant and partially ordered, and to consist of ideals.

-\begin{proposition} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
+\begin{lemma} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
 Let $\L$ be an (E)-$2^d$-tuple of $X$ and let $(\pi,t)$ be a Nica-covariant representation of $X$.
 Then the $2^d$-tuple $\Inv(\L)$ of $X$ defined by

 is an invariant (E)-$2^d$-tuple consisting of ideals, and is such that